mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### string GetFormatName([int i](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types))

-Get the format name at the specified index.
+Gets the name of the format at the specified index in the file that the FileAdapter is working with.

 ```cs
 string GetFormatName(int i)